GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_22_Demand_Planner_Agent.md

 | 2. | capstone_ds.update_item_demand_forecast | Updates the latest demand forecast for a specific products for a SURGE or a SLUMP.  |

 ### 2.2.
 Data
 The captone setup module details all the tables in the BigQuery dataset.
-Some tables you may want to browse take a look at are:
+Some tables you may want to browse are:

 | # | Table  | Purpose  |
 | -- | :-- |  :--- |